ramenengine/venery/README.md

 status:

-basic functionality on arrays, strings, and node trees.
+essential functionality on arrays, strings, and node trees.

 more collection types and functions to come.

-currently undocumented.
+docs:
+glossary at top of venery.f